 The lawyers at Aaron Waxman & Associates are experienced with Disability, Personal Injury and Employment claims.

-Many people associate concussions with contact sports like hockey or football.
-Concussions can occur as a result of a car accident, a slip and fall injury or an event that causes a blow to the head or violent shaking or movement of the head.
+Most people associate concussions with contact sports or combat, but a concussion could also occur as a result of a car accident, bicycle accident, slip and fall or an event that causes a blow t the head or violent shaking or movement of the head.

-A concussion is a mild traumatic brain injury.
+A concussion is a considered to be a mild traumatic brain injury.
 It is felt that most people who experience a concussion will make a recovery, but there are people who do not fully recover and are left with residual symptoms that interfere with several aspects of their lives, including the ability to manage their duties at work.
-Generally, symptoms occur within the first 7-10 days.
+Generally, symptoms of a concussion occur within the first 7-10 days.

-According to the Mayo Clinic, you do not have to lose consciousness in order to have a concussion or experience post-concussion syndrome and the severity of the blow to the head doesn’t appear to be related to the development of post-concussion syndrome.
+According to the Mayo Clinic, you do not have to lose consciousness in order to have a concussion or experience post-concussion syndrome.
+As well, the severity of the blow to the head doesn’t appear to be related to the development of post-concussion syndrome.

 * This blog is for informational purposes only and is not meant to substitute legal advice.
 Please read our disclaimer for further information.